 If for some reason, you are not completely satisfied with one of the FirstLeaf wine bottles you have received, you can reach out to the customer service at [email protected] within 30 days of delivery.
 The company will credit you in the form of store credit (excluding shipping fees) for any bottles you are not happy with.

-However, once an order has been delivered with UPS or FedEx, customers cannot return wine, but if you feel that the shipments are too close together, you are free to push back your next shipment on your FirstLeaf account to take more time to enjoy your current wines.
-If you do not wish to receive an order, you can refuse the delivery, after which the company will refund you, less its $20 restocking fee.
+However, once an order has been delivered with UPS or FedEx, customers cannot return the wine.
+If you feel that the shipments are too close together, you are free to push back your next shipment.
+If you do not wish to receive an order, you can refuse the delivery, after which the company will refund you, except the $20 restocking fee.

 If you have any questions that this First Leaf Wine Club review has not addressed, the Member Experience team is available seven days a week from 9 am until 8 pm ET via: